panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 it generates an infinite loop of component re-renderings.

-After initial rendering `useEffect()` executes the side-effect callback that updates the state.
+After initial rendering, `useEffect()` executes the side-effect callback that updates the state.
 The state update triggers re-rendering.
 After re-rendering `useEffect()` executes the side-effect callback and again updates the state, which triggers again a re-rendering. ...and so on indefinitely.

 ![React useEffect() infinite loop](./images/1.png)